Yudai-Chen/Special-Collections/README.md

     - Relation: whether the keyword is exactly/not exactly/contained in/not contained in/... the property's value.
     - Keyword: the keyword itself.
   - If you want to narrow down search range, you can run the search in certain classes and projects.
-  - Transcript search: you can search a certain keyword in the transcripts of media.
+  - `Transcript search`: you can search a certain keyword in the transcripts of media.
   - Note: it does not support searching in a search result yet.
   - Note: it does not support searching items and media at the same time yet.